John Wayne Airport (JWA) offers the following travel tips to help passengers prepare for a safe and enjoyable air travel experience.

 Avoid long lines and speed up your travel!
 For your convenience, self-service

-kiosks for most airlines are available throughout the ticket counter lobby in
+kiosks are available throughout the ticket counter lobby in

 Airline Ticket Counters:

 For more personalized customer service or international travel, the airline